-Well, it was very different because Donetsk (where I am originally from); it is not a small city but compared to St. Petersburg, it is!
-So life in a new, big, artistic city, it was a big step of growing up as an artist, and as a person.
+Well, it was very different because Donetsk (where I am originally from); is not a small city but compared to St. Petersburg, it is!
+So life in a new, big, artistic city, was a big step in growing up as an artist, and as a person.
 I still consider that place my home.

 The freehanding often takes longer, than the actual tattooing session.

-When and why did you leave your Donestsk?
+When and why did you leave your Donetsk?